samuelejedegba/asean-health-equity-dashboard/README.md

    reporting anomaly, and only 2 still report data past 2012.
 Containment success cannot currently be verified region-wide — which is itself the finding.

+## Policy Recommendations

+**1. Target funding at the six countries below the WHO workforce threshold, weighted by need.**
+Cambodia, Indonesia, Laos, Myanmar, Thailand, and Vietnam fall below the WHO's minimum of 4.45 health workers per 1,000 population — a combined population of roughly 494 million people.
+The spend-vs-outcome relationship shows diminishing returns at the high end, so directing funding toward this group targets it where the workforce gap is most acute and best-evidenced, rather than spreading it evenly across all ten countries.

+**2. Scale Thailand's community health worker model regionally.**
+Thailand achieves substantially better child survival than the Philippines with roughly a third of the workforce density, backed by a network of community health volunteers connected to the formal referral system.
+Training and digitally connecting similar volunteer networks in under-threshold countries is achievable on a far shorter timeline than training enough new doctors and nurses to close the same gap.

+**3. Mandate a common ASEAN health data reporting standard.**
+Eight of ten countries have at least one documented TB reporting anomaly, and only two still report data past 2012.
+A region cannot verify its own disease containment success under these conditions.
+A shared reporting format and minimum-frequency requirement, starting with TB and malaria and coordinated through the ASEAN Public Health Task Force, would directly address this — and supports SDG 17 (cross-border data partnerships) alongside SDG 3.

 ## Files